 Good design is good business.
-One can definitely take a leaf out of world renowned furniture brand Herman Miller and Swedish furniture giant Ikea.
+Furniture manufacturers can take a leaf out of world-renowned furniture brand Herman Miller and Swedish furniture giant Ikea.

 Herman Miller strives to produce products and services designed for good experiences, and for the health and well-being of stakeholders, said Alex Say, Sales director for Southeast Asia.

 “It is important to be a good corporate neighbour by being a good steward of the environment.
 Furniture should be sustainably-produced, recyclable and low in energy consumption.”

 Some of the company’s major considerations in sourcing include the materials’ impact on climate change, its carbon footprint, life-cycle assessment, renewability and chemical safety.

 Ikea, which procures an annual 16 million m3 of round wood, is one of the largest commercial buyers of wood in the world.

 Anna Milsson, Regional Wood Supply and Forestry manager of Ikea, shared that Ikea’s sustainability policy is reflected in its commitment to buying wood from sustainable sources.
 It avoids procuring from countries in conflict, vulnerable eco-systems or from questionable origins.

 The company also builds products that can be recycled, repaired or reused at the end of its lifetime.